parrt/msds501/notes/operations.md

 * *traverse a sequence and accumulate a value*
 * *count the number of elements in a sequence*.

-The more abstract the pattern, the more widely applicable it is.
+The more abstract the operation, the more widely applicable it is.
 For example, counting the number of elements is actually just a special case of (the more abstract) accumulating a value while traversing a sequence.
 Instead of adding the values at each position in a sequence, we would always just add one.

-The kinds of patterns we use depends partly on a programmer's style but is heavily influenced by the capabilities of the programming language and its libraries of pre-existing functionality.
-Let's examine some of the most useful patterns and relate them to operations we are familiar with from spreadsheets.
+The kinds of operations we use depends partly on a programmer's style but is heavily influenced by the capabilities of the programming language and its libraries of pre-existing functionality.
+Let's examine some of the most useful operations and relate them to processes we're familiar with from spreadsheets.
 Later we'll plan out programs using them.

 <a name="map"></a>
 ## Map

-Perhaps the most common pattern *maps* one sequence to another, applying an operator or function to each element.
+Perhaps the most common operation *maps* one sequence to another, applying an operator or function to each element.
 For example, using a spreadsheet to create a new column containing the unit price discounted by 5% starts like this:

 <img src=images/map-discount.png width=120>

 And then we drag the formula down the column so that it is applied to each element of the unit price column.
-The  best way to think about the map pattern is "*transform one sequence into another by applying an operator or function.*"
+The  best way to think about the map operation is "*transform one sequence into another by applying an operator or function.*"

 What we're actually doing, though, is traversing the elements in one sequence, deriving new values, and injecting the computed value into a new sequence:

 <img src=images/map-discount-op.png width=390>

-As a special case of map, we get the **duplicate** pattern that duplicates a stream by applying the identity function, *f(x)* = *x*, to the elements of a stream to get a new stream.
+As a special case of map, we get the **duplicate** operation that duplicates a stream by applying the identity function, *f(x)* = *x*, to the elements of a stream to get a new stream.

 <a name="accumulate"></a>
 ## Accumulate

-Another extremely common pattern is an accumulator that traverses a sequence of elements and accumulates a value.
-For example, to sum the numbers in a sequence, we use the accumulator pattern with the `+` operator.
+Another extremely common operation is an accumulator that traverses a sequence of elements and accumulates a value.
+For example, to sum the numbers in a sequence, we use the accumulator operation with the `+` operator.
 As we traverse the sequence, we update a running sum that's initialized to 0:

 <img src=images/accumulator.png width=290>

 We can use any other arithmetic operator we want, such as `*`.
 In fact, we can use any function that takes two "input" numbers and returns a new value.
 For summing, the two "input" numbers of the function are the previous accumulated value and the next value in the sequence.
 The result of that function is the new accumulated value. `+` and `*` are the most common operators.

-You will also see this pattern called *reduce*, as in *map*/*reduce* in the distributed computing world of Hadoop and Spark.
+You will also see this operation called *reduce*, as in *map*/*reduce* in the distributed computing world of Hadoop and Spark.

 A **counter** is a special case of an accumulator that counts the number of elements in a sequence.
 It also uses the `+` operator but the two "input" numbers are the previous accumulated value and a fixed 1 value, not the next element in the sequence.

 We can update multiple running accumulated values, not just one.
 For example, let's say we wanted to count the number of even and odd values in a sequence.
-We need two accumulator values, both starting at zero, but the pattern is the same:
+We need two accumulator values, both starting at zero, but the operation is the same:

 <img src=images/accumulator-even-odd.png width=320>